Tirzepatide dosing protocol

 Keep muscle on recomp?
 Retatrutide at 8 mg.

 Weigh weekly.
 Up every 4 weeks if stuck.
-Add 1 mg CJC-1295 / Ipamorelin blend 5 nights a week for GH pulse.
+As a community protocol (not clinically validated), some add a 1 mg CJC-1295 / Ipamorelin blend 5 nights a week for a GH pulse.

 This info is for educational purposes only.
 Consult a healthcare professional before using any peptides, as they can have significant effects and interactions.
-Individual results vary, and these are not FDA-approved for weight loss outside prescriptions.
+Individual results vary.
+To be precise: semaglutide (Wegovy) and tirzepatide (Zepbound) are FDA-approved for chronic weight management, while retatrutide is still investigational, with its phase 3 program ongoing and no FDA approval as of 2026 (Wegovy FDA PI; Jastreboff 2023, NEJM, PMID 37366315).